KIDZ Immunization Center

 DETERMINE YOUR RISK: Each traveler is unique.
-Your risk of exposure to disease and developing an illness while traveling is determined by several factors: Your current health, length of time before departure, geographical destinations, itinerary, purpose of travel, length of stay, type of accommodation, food and water sources.
+Your risk of exposure to disease and developing an illness while traveling is determined by several factors: your current health, age, length of time before departure, geographical destinations, itinerary, purpose of travel, length of stay, type of accommodations, and food and water sources.

 Preparing kids for international travel should start no later than 8 weeks before the start of your trip.
 Schedule a visit to your travel medicine specialist or pediatrician.
 Your doctor will also help you get the latest information on the immunization requirements of your destination and on any recent disease outbreaks that you should know about.
 Keep to a schedule: Children respond well to routines.
 Planning travel that coincides with children's normal sleeping time causes less disruption, and keeps them from feeling "cooped up".
 Confirm air travel arrangements: Specific seating requests can make your flight more comfortable.